UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Related Work

-More closely related to our setting, learning-based approaches such as \citet{ville_grasp_uncertain} use MC dropout at inference time to sample multiple plausible shape completions from partial observations, evaluating grasps across samples to improve robustness.
-Similarly, \citet{measuring_uncertainty} shows that uncertainty-aware heuristics can improve grasp success rates by ranking grasps.
+More closely related to our setting, learning-based approaches such as Lundell \emph{et al.}~\cite{ville_grasp_uncertain} use MC dropout at inference time to sample multiple plausible shape completions from partial observations, evaluating grasps across samples to improve robustness.
+Similarly, Duarte \emph{et al.}~\cite{measuring_uncertainty} show that uncertainty-aware heuristics can improve grasp success rates by ranking grasps.
 In these works, uncertainty is treated as a perceptual signal or local heuristic, with dropout applied only at inference time and not to learn calibrated uncertainty during training, and is therefore not propagated into grasp feasibility bounds or object-level grasp decisions.

 Uncertainty-aware grasp selection has also been explored in degraded sensing environments beyond terrestrial manipulation, such as underwater grasping~\cite{pugs_2025}.
 While effective in their respective domains, these methods focus on uncertainty in perception or pose estimation rather than uncertainty arising from learned shape completion, where missing geometry can lead to multiple incompatible object hypotheses, and similarly do not consider object-level abstention.